openscript/manifests/coding.md

  # Coding
+ Some rules to follow to write better code.

  - A place where code was changed, should be left at least as clean as it was found.
  - Copy-pasting creates redundancy, so it shouldn't be used or at least very carefully.